Life Insurance for Children

 That is not to say that purchasing life insurance for children is always a bad idea; what if, for example, your child is earning a significant amount of income for your family as a model or an actor?
 This might be a circumstance wherein life insurance for a child is warranted.

-Some people consider a life insurance policy for children as a gift or annuity endowment for that child as they grow older.
-This way, they earn some interest and have a life insurance policy in place that they can continue when they are adults, and may actually need it.
+Some people consider a life insurance policy for children as a gift for that child as they grow older.
+This way, they have a life insurance policy in place that they can continue when they are adults, and may actually need it.

-Perhaps the best service you can provide your children as you plan for their college years is to know the advantages and disadvantages of each insurance and saving option and teach your children to take a long-term perspective of their finances.
+Perhaps the best service you can provide your children is to know the advantages and disadvantages of each insurance and saving option and teach your children to take a long-term perspective of their finances.